-Huehuetenango is located along the ridges of the Sierra de Los Cuchamatanes, the highest mountain chain of Central America, with altitudes that reach up to 4000 m.
+Huehuetenango is located within region 7 or Northwest, along the ridges of the Sierra de Los Cuchamatanes, the highest mountain chain of Central America, with altitudes that reach up to 4000 m.

-A large number of its inhabitants are of Mayan descent, mainly Mam, although they share the territory with Chuje, Kanjobal and Jacalteca.
-The department is divided into 31 municipal districts that differ especially in how people dress.
+The main difference among the people of the 32 municipal lies in how they dress.
 People are generally farmers, shepherds or artisans who manufacture textiles, guitars, fireworks, pottery and baskets, and sugar cane.
 Their main religion is the ancient Mayan religion and with some Christian elements.

 During the Classic period (250-900 A.D.), Huehuetenango was part of the Mam Kingdom, which ruled most of the western highlands until the Quichés forced them out in 1525.
 This region has a background of liberalism and rebellion.
-It proclaimed its independence before it became an official matter, took part in the 1870 uprisings and contributed to the dictatorship of then president Manuel Estrada Cabrera.
+It proclaimed its independence before it became an official matter, took part in the 1870 uprisings and contributed to the dictatorship of then president Manuel Estrada Cabrera

-Places to visit in Huehuetenango
+Places to visit in Huehuetenango:

 City of Huehuetenango

 The city is situated at the base of the Cuchumatanes Mountains, at 1902 m altitude and 90 km (2 h) from Quetzaltenango and 266 km (5 h) from Guatemala City.
 It is the closest town to La Mesilla - borderline checkpoint between Mexico and Guatemala.
 Huehuetenango’s population is primarily a crossbreed or mestizo.
 The most important place is the central park, which is surrounded by the City Hall buildings, the colonial church and several neo-classical buildings.
 At the plaza one can find a relief map of the whole department, which measures almost 30 sq. m.

 After the downfall of Tecún Umán in Quetzaltenango, Pedro de Alvarado sent his brother Gonzalo to calm the war wishes of the posts for 4 months, until which time they surrendered.
 Unlike other sites in Petén, buildings here are low, flat, without any relieves or decorations.
 There is a small museum where pottery pieces and skeletal remains are shown.
 It is open from 8:00 a.m. to 5:00 p.m.

 This pilgrimage center is located about 8 km (10 min) from Huehuetenango.
 A beautiful silver statue of the Candelaria Virgin dressed in fine filigree can be found in its church.
 This virgin effigy was made between 1560 and 1580.
 The church itself dates back to the beginning of the 17th century.
-You can find several handicraft shops selling and manufacturing copper objects.Juan Diéguez Olaverri Mirador
+People also visit the town to witness it´s live presentations of the passion of Christ during Passover.

 12 km from Chiantla, taking the 9N highway, you will find this beautiful spot and understand why the poet Juan Diéguez Olaverri got his inspiration here.
 His verses are actually carved into stones in the surroundings.

-The river is born in Aguacatán, 24 km from Huehuetenango, at the base of the Cuchumatanes Mounts.
+The river is born in Aguacatán, 24 km from Huehuetenango, at the base of the Cuchumatanes Mounts and goes through several other municipal districts.
 It has extremely cold water and has several facilities for recreational activities.

 Since the pre-Hispanic period, this Chuj village is an important commercial center due to its salt mines.
 Locals worship nature and consider the sun as their father and the Moon as their mother.
 This is why the huipiles worn by women have red solar figures embroidered on the fabric.